Almost Envy-Free Allocations with Connected Bundles: EF2 existence for any number of agents

-\paragraph{Rounding into a complete partition.} We now construct a complete partition $(I_*^{1},I_*^{2},\ldots,I_*^{n})$ of the path $P$.
-We define each bundle as follows:
+\paragraph{Rounding into a complete partition.} We now construct a complete partition of the path $P$ into the bundles $(I_*^{1},I_*^{2},\ldots,I_*^{n})$ which are defined as follows:

 Thus, the bundle $I_*^j$ contains the basic bundle $B^j$, plus all of the boundary items $y^{j-1}$ or $y^j$ that occur in the $j$-th bundle at some point of the Sperner sequence.
 Precisely, for each boundary item $y^j$, $j\in [n-1]$, the item $y^j$ is placed in bundle $I_*^{j+1}$ in case (a) above, and it is placed in bundle $I_*^j$ in case (b).
-So the resulting partition is well-defined: every item is allocated to exactly one bundle.
+Thus, every item is allocated to exactly one bundle.